-Climate- related scenarios and models applied Description of possible water-related outcomes Company response to possible water-related outcomes 1 RCP 2.6 Other, please specify (IPCC SRES A2, A1B, B1) EDP assesses climate-related physical risks through IPCC's RCP 8.5 Scenario (BaU), RCP 6.0, 4.5 and 2.6 Scenarios (aggressive CO2 emission reductions), to identify the most relevant chronic and acute risks and evaluate potential impacts on electricity generation and distribution from up to 2050.
+Climate- related scenarios and models applied Description of possible water- related outcomes Company response to possible water-related outcomes Row 1 RCP 2.6 Other, please specify IPCC SRES A2, A1B, B1 EDP assesses climate-related physical risks through IPCC's RCP 8.5 Scenario (BaU), RCP 6.0, 4.5 and 2.6 Scenarios (aggressive CO2 emission reductions), to identify the most relevant chronic and acute risks and evaluate potential impacts on electricity generation and distribution from up to 2050.
 Under IPCC-RCP projections, average precipitation in Iberia is expected to decrease by up to 10% by 2035, compared with the 1986-2005 period.
-Up to 2100, EEA and IPCC forecast average decreases of annual precipitation in Iberia ranging from 10-30%.
-Hydro generation in Iberia accounts for 82% of the Group's hydro capacity.
+Up to 2100, EEA and IPCC forecast average decreases of annual precipitation in Iberia ranging from 10- 30%.
+Hydro generation in Iberia accounts for 78% of the Group's hydro capacity.
 Thus, a structural decrease in precipitation can negatively affect EDP's revenues.
 Also, with IPPC SRES A2, A1B and B1, EDP assessed the risk from the number, duration and magnitude increase of extreme events, such as temperature extremes (contribution for water scarcity).
 EDP manages the risk mainly through a diversified generation portfolio in terms of technologies and geographies.
-EDP's Business Plan 2019-2022 investments in new generation capacity foresees: addition of 7.2GW (25% solar, 73% wind on-shore and off-shore, and 2% hydro) 60% of which in North America, 25% in EU and 15% in Latin America.
+EDP's Business Plan 2021-2025 plans to invest €24 bn, of which 80% in renewable generation capacity.
+We will accelerate our renewables growth, namely in Europe and North America, seeking to double our installed capacity in wind and solar in the next 5 years, adding 4 GW per year.
 Geographic diversification significantly reduces the risk, as structural reduction in precipitation is not likely to occur in all geographies and with same magnitude.
 EDP developed a specific Water Risk Map and conducts a periodic assessment of generation assets exposure to water stress areas, using a high level mapping tool (WRI Aqueduct) and local level analysis (site specific data from local authorities and information on assets specific operating conditions from local company staff).
-This assessment is updated on a 2-3 year basis or whenever a new project requires it.
-All new power plant project valuation considers sensitivities to lower inflows scenarios, thus enabling informed decision making.
+This assessment is updated on a 2-3 year basis or whenever a new project

+requires it.
+All new power plant project

+valuation considers sensitivities to

+lower inflows scenarios, thus enabling

+informed decision making.